-I started carving stone about 12 years ago.
+I started carving stone back in 1998.
 I got very excited when I came across a large sculpture symposium in the centre of my home town (Christchurch).
 I took a small piece of Oamaru stone home and started to experiment with it sculpting a small head.
 I considered myself to be a pretty good artist and I knew that I could take this further.

 Shortly after that day I was working on a building site and next door there was a new house being built out of Oamaru stone.
 They had a big pile of off cuts at the end of the driveway and when I asked if I could take some, they said help yourself.
 So I loaded the van full of Oamaru stone.
 Everyone thought that I had gone mad, but I was over the moon!